NERV-DAO/documentation/NERV by-laws.md

 Composition
 </p>

-To be eligible to the role of captainship it is required that the competitors rank most high amongst the userbase.
+I. To be eligible to the role of captainship it is required that the competitors rank most high amongst the userbase.

+II.
+Captainship is attributed and locked for minium period of one year.

+III.
+Members of the teams managed by the captain may vote for his/her demission.

 <p align="center">
 <b>( article ?-d )</b><br>